An intensive program that speaks to your lifestyle

 Delivered across six study periods, you can start a time that is convenient for you.
 By focusing on one course at a time, our flexible delivery model will give you the chance to finish faster than traditional learning structures while not putting your career on hold to return to university.

 The online Master of Marketing comprises practical, real-world strategies and tools.
 You’ll discover that even as you study, you will be able to apply your learning to your current role.
 Study while you work and advance your career sooner.

-As well as our accelerated, online study model this program is also available on-campus.
+As well as our intensive, online study model this program is also available on-campus.

 Professional recognition and accreditation

 The RMIT online Master of Marketing is accredited by the Australian Marketing Institute (AMI).
 Students and graduates are eligible to apply for membership of the Australian Marketing Institute and the Australian Market and Social Research Society.

 No on-campus obligations